vj-sananda/hw_interview_questions/general/multi_counter_variants/README.md

-# Origin

-# Company

-Google

 # Problem

 Maintain a set of counters that can be incremented, decremented of initialized based upon in incoming command.

 # Commentary

-There are multiple possible solutions to the question as posed each varying in complexity.
+There are multiple possible solutions to the question as posed, each varying in complexity.
 The correct solution largely depends upon the counter count and desired clock frequency.